Digital Gold vs Gold ETF: Which is Better for Investment in 2025?

 Digital gold investment allows you to buy gold online starting from ₹100.
 Your investment is backed by 100% physical gold stored in secure vaults.
 This makes digital gold a flexible and safe option compared to gold ETFs.

-Q2: Is digital silver safe to invest in?
+Q2: Is digital gold safe to invest in?

-Yes, digital silver is 100% backed by physical silver stored in insured vaults.
-Investing in digital silver online provides security and convenience, unlike ETFs which require a demat account.
+Yes, digital gold is 100% backed by physical Gold stored in insured vaults.
+Investing in digital gold online provides security and convenience, unlike ETFs which require a demat account.

 Q3: Digital gold vs gold ETFs – which is better for small investments?